Existence of similar point configurations in thin subsets of $\Bbb R^d$: Introduction

 While $\vv_{k,d}(x^1, \dots, x^{k+1})$ doesn't determine the congruence class of $(x^1,\dots,x^{k+1})$ uniquely, it identifies it up to a finite number of possibilities.
 The number of these possibilities is bounded above by a constant $u_{d,k}$, depending only on $d$ and $k$.
 In this sense, congruence classes of $(k+1)$-tuples of elements of a compact set $E$ in ${\Bbb R}^d$ for $k>d \ge 2$ can be naturally viewed as a subset of $\R^m$.
 It was shown in \cite{CIMP17} that if $k>d$ and the Hausdorff dimension of $E$ is greater than $d-\frac{1}{k+1}$, then the $m$-dimensional Lebesgue measure of the set of congruence classes of $(k+1)$-point configurations with endpoints in $E$ is positive, and, as with most of the results for $k\le d$, this was shown by first establishing that the measure $\nu_k$ defined by \eqref{kmeasuredef} has a density in $L^2(\mathbb{R}^m)$. .125in

-We now turn to the results of this paper.
-With the theorems of Furstenberg-Katznelson-Weiss, Bourgain and Ziegler in mind, obtaining more refined structural information about $\Delta_k(E)$ is of natural interest.
-In our setting, the questions need to reflect the fact that, since $E$ is compact, all the pairwise distances are bounded.
-We are going to prove that if $dim_{{\mathcal H}}(E)>s_{k,d}$, then among the $k$-simplexes of $E$, all possible similarity scaling factors occur, and do so with positive $\nu_k$-measure.
-Furthermore, we show that multi-similarities of arbitrarily high multiplicity occur as well.
-Thus, this holds for the values of $dim_{{\mathcal H}}(E)$ in all of the positive results referred to above, with the possible exception of \cite{GIOW18}. .125in
+With the theorems of \cite{FKW90,B86,Z06} in mind, obtaining more refined structural information about $\Delta_k(E)$ is of natural interest.
+Since $E$ is compact in our setting, the questions need to reflect the fact, that all the pairwise distances are bounded.
+We will show that, if $\hd(E)>s_{k,d}$, then among the $k$-simplexes of $E$, all possible similarity scaling factors, $0<r<\infty$, occur, and each one does so with positive $\nu_k$-measure.
+Furthermore, we show that what we call {\it multi-similarities} of arbitrarily high multiplicity occur as well.
+Thus, this holds for the values of $\hd(E)$ in the settings of all of the previous results referred to above where ${\mathcal L}^{k(k+1)/2}(\Delta_k(E))>0$ has been obtained, with the possible exception of \cite{GIOW18}. .125in

 To make this more precise, for $r\in\R_+:=(0,\infty)$ let \be \Delta_{k}^{r}(E):=\left\{\vt\in \Delta_k\left(E\right): r\vt\in \Delta_k\left(E\right)\right\}\subset \Delta_k\left(E\right), \ee the set of all $k$-simplexes $\vt$ in $E$ for which there is also a simplex in $E$ similar to $\vt$ via the scaling factor $r$.
 Interchanging the roles of the two simplexes in such a pair, $\{\vt,\, r\vt\}\subset\Delta_k(E)$, note for later use that